almostearthling/when-command-docs/manpage.rst

   that is, make an action `recurring`;
-* to run the tasks in a task set concurrently or sequentially: when tasks are set to run sequentially, the user can choose to ignore the outcome of tasks or to break the sequence on the first failure or success, selecting the appropriate entry in the box on the right -- tasks that don't check for success or failure will *never* stop a sequence;
+* to run the tasks in a task set concurrently or sequentially: when tasks are set to run sequentially, the user can choose to ignore the outcome of tasks or to break the sequence on the first failure or success by selecting the appropriate entry in the box on the right -- tasks that don't check for success or failure will *never* stop a sequence;
-* to *suspend* the condition: it will not be tested, but it's kept in the system, inactive until the *Suspend* box is unchecked.
+* to *suspend* the condition: it will not be tested, but it's kept in the system and remains inactive until the *Suspend* box is unchecked.

 The selected condition (if any) can be deleted clicking the *Delete* button in the dialog box.
 Every condition must have an *unique name*, if a condition is named as an existing one it will replace it.
 The name *must* begin with an alphanumeric character (letter or digit) followed by alphanumerics, dashes and underscores.

-If a task is triggered by more than one condition almost at the same time, *only the first instance of the task will be run*.
-This behavior is intentional, to allow the user to decide to perform a task under more than one cirumstance, and to avoid task repetition in case all triggering circumstances actually occur.

 ..
 Note::
   - **Shutdown Conditions.** Because of the way applications are notified that